-The Company participates in the distribution of liquefied gas business in Chile, with coverage that extends between the Region of Arica and Parinacota and the Region of Magallanes, reaching a market share of 34.6% at December 2022, according to data provided by Chile's Superintendence of Electricity and Fuels (Superintendencia de Electricidad y Combustibles - SEC).
+The Company participates in the distribution of liquefied gas business in Chile, with coverage that extends between the Region of Arica and Parinacota and the Region of Magallanes, reaching an average annual market share of 34.6% at December 2023, according to data provided by Chile's Superintendence of Electricity and Fuels (Superintendencia de Electricidad y Combustibles - SEC).

-At the end of 2010, the Company entered the Colombian market through the purchase of assets from Group Gas País, currently achieving a presence in 30 of the 32 Colombian departments and reaching a market share of 16.4% at December 2022, according to data from Colombia's Single Information System of the Superintendence of Public Services (Sistema Único de Información de la Superintendencia de Servicios Públicos.)
+At the end of 2010, the Company entered the Colombian market through the purchase of assets from Group Gas País, currently achieving a presence in 25 of the 32 Colombian departments and reaching an average annual market share of 15.8% at December 2023, according to data from Colombia's Single Information System of the Superintendence of Domiciliary Public Services (Sistema Único de Información (SUI) de la Superintendencia de Servicios Públicos Domiciliarios (SSPD))

-Continuing with its internalization process in the LPG industry, in July 2013, the Company acquired 100% of Lima Gas S.A., a Peruvian-based LPG distributing company, which at December 2022 reached a market share of 7.1%, according to data provided by Peru's Energy and Mines Investment Regulator (Organismo Supervisor de la Inversión en Energía y Minería del Perú - Osinergmin.)
+Continuing with its internalization process in the LPG industry, in July 2013, the Company acquired 100% of Lima Gas S.A., a Peruvian-based LPG distributing company, which at December 2023 reached an average annual market share of 6.5%, according to data provided by Peru's Energy and Mines Investment Regulator (Organismo Supervisor de la Inversión en Energía y Minería del Perú - Osinergmin.)